The majority seems to bias against refined coconut oil and consider it as a bad product for skin care.

 Or you can go to any nearby stores that sell refined coconut oil.
 Its color is light yellow.

-(Just a note for you, all edible refined coconut oils can also be used on skin.)
+(Just a note for you, you can use all edible refined coconut oils topically.)

 Once you grab hold of it, open it and smell, and apply a dab to your skin.